 The report’s findings are now based upon a combination of online surveys completed by loss prevention, finance and operation key decision-makers of industries such as food, apparel or health & beauty, as well as personal, in-depth interviews with retail executives.

-The 100+ page report is published in English and translated in Spanish, French, German, Italian, Portuguese, Chinese and Japanese.
+The 60+ page report is published in English and translated in Spanish, French, German, Italian, Portuguese, Chinese, Japanese, Russian, Turkish and Polish.

 The Global Retail Theft Barometer is funded by an independent grant from Checkpoint Systems, Inc. ®.